Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Introduction

-Besides deep learning-based gaze estimation methods, we also focus on the practice of gaze estimation.
-We first review the data pre-processing methods of gaze estimation including face and eye detection methods, and common data rectification methods.
-Then, considering various forms of human gaze,~\eg, gaze direction and PoG, we further provide data post-processing methods.
-The methods describe the geometric conversion between various human gaze.
-We also build gaze estimation benchmarks based on the data post-processing methods.
-We collect and implement the codes of typical gaze estimation methods, and evaluate them on various datasets.
-For the different kinds of gaze estimation methods, we convert their result for comparison with the data post-processing methods.
-The benchmark provides comprehensive and fair comparison between state-of-the-art gaze estimation methods.

 The paper is organized as follows. \Sref{sec_background} introduces the background of gaze estimation.
-We introduce the development and category of gaze estimation methods. \Sref{sec_method} reviews the state-of-the-art deep learning based method.
+We introduce the development and category of gaze estimation methods. \Sref{sec_method} reviews the state-of-the-art deep learning-based method.
 In \Sref{sec_dataset}, we introduce the public datasets as well as data pre-processing and post-processing methods.
 We also build the benchmark in this section.
 In \Sref{sec_conclusion}, we conclude the development of current deep learning-based methods and recommend future research directions.
-This paper can not only serve as a reference to develop deep learning based-gaze estimation methods, but also a guideline for future gaze estimation research.
+This paper can not only serve as a reference to develop deep learning-based gaze estimation methods, but also a guideline for future gaze estimation research.